Foot Pain Treatment in Dallas, Plano & Prosper, TX

 Muscles and tendons allow the foot to move in different directions.
 A strain happens when a muscle or group of muscles are stressed to the extent where the muscle fibers begin to tear.
 The muscles and tendons of the foot might be stressed by overstretching, overuse, over-burdening, bruising, or lacerated.

-During diagnosis, the doctor will ask you a few questions to ascertain how the foot pain started.
+During your office visit, the doctor will ask you a few questions to ascertain how the foot pain started.
 Your medical history may also be reviewed.
-It very well may be useful to enlighten the doctor concerning how and when it began, the severity of the pain, when it pains you the most, and other necessary information.
+It will be useful to enlighten the doctor concerning how and when it began, the severity of the pain, when it pains you the most, and other necessary information.

-Your doctor may conduct a physical examination of the affected area to know how much you feel pain.
+Your doctor may conduct a physical examination of the affected area to know how much pain you feel.

-- Feet will be visually and physically examined when you at in a position, with weight-and non-weight-bearing movement.
+- Feet will be visually and physically examined with weight-and non-weight-bearing movement.

 - The foot and arch will be manipulated and the doctor will use his/her hand to examine the foot for tenderness or swelling.